albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

  A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
 The values are usually used to index a fixed-size table called a hash table.
 Use of a hash function to index a hash table is called hashing or scatter storage addressing.

 The paper proposed the usage of SHA-256 as a way to allow extensive computational work (therefore acting as a proof of work).
 SHA-256 falls into the family of SHA-2.
 SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA) and first published in 2001.
 They are built using the Merkle–Damgård construction, from a one-way compression function itself built using the Davies–Meyer structure from a specialized block cipher.

+SHA-256 is a novel hash functions computed with 32-bit words.
+Here I need to explain what a one-0way compression system is and how Merkle–Damgård construction and Davies-Meyer structure play the part.